mschuessler/two4two/README.md

 `pip install -r requirements.txt`

-Open `two4two/blender.py` and change 'self.package_directory' to the path where you cloned this directory.
+Open `two4two/blender.py` and change `self.package_directory` to the path where you cloned this directory.

 `make`